binary-coffee-dev/service-monitor/README.md

 ## todo

-- [ ] Setting up docker configuration.
-- [ ] Deployment to hosing.
 - [ ] Add help, and support for application arguments.
-- [ ] Add pause command (this could be util when the system is intentionally stoped, and we don't want the bot to alert about it).
 - [ ] When bot is in pause, it should be alerting the user every X time about it.
-    - [ ] Add unpause command too